Essential Acting Techniques Every Actor Should Know

 Uta Hagen’s approach emphasizes realism and the creation of a character’s backstory.

-Her exercises help actors build authenticity in their performances by focusing on the character’s objectives and actions.
+Her exercises help actors build authenticity by focusing on the character’s objectives and actions.

 Famous actors practicing this method include: